Word-Representable Co-Bipartite Graphs: Vertex Ordering, Representation Number, Speed, and Entropy: Preliminaries

 A \textit{subword} of a word $w$ is a word obtained by removing certain letters from $w$.
 In a word $w$, if $x$ and $y$ alternate, then $w$ contains $xyxy\cdots$ or $yxyx\cdots$ (odd or even length) as a subword.

-\begin{definition}\textit{(\cite{kitaev2015words} , Definition 3.0.5)}.
-A simple graph $G = (V, E)$ is \textit{word-representable} if there exists a word $w$ over the alphabet $V$ such that letters $x$ and $y$, $\{x,y\}\in V$ alternate in $w$ if and only if $xy \in E$, i.e., $x$ and $y$ are adjacent for each $x\not=y$.
-If a word $w$ \textit{represents} $G$, then $w$ contains each letter of $V(G)$ at least once. \end{definition}
+\begin{dnt}\textit{(\cite{kitaev2015words} , Definition 3.0.5)}.
+A simple graph $G(V, E)$ is \textit{word-representable} if there exists a word $w$ over the alphabet $V$ such that letters $x$ and $y$, $x\neq y$, $x,y\in V$, alternate in $w$ if and only if $x$ and $y$ are adjacent in $G$.
+If a word $w$ \textit{represents} $G$, then $w$ contains each letter of $V$ at least once. \end{dnt}

-In a word $w$ that represents a graph $G$, if $xy\notin E(G)$, then the non-alternation between $x$ and $y$ occurs if any one of these $xxy$, $yxx$, $xyy$, ${yyx}$ subwords is present in $w$. \begin{definition} (\textit{\cite{kitaev2015words}, Definition 3.2.1.}) \textit{$k$-uniform word} is the word $w$ in which every letter occurs exactly $k$ times. \end{definition}
+In a word $w$ that represents a graph $G$, if $x$ and $y$ are not adjacent in $G$, then the non-alternation between $x$ and $y$ occurs if any one of these $xxy$, $yxx$, $xyy$, ${yyx}$ subwords is present in $w$. \begin{dnt} (\textit{\cite{kitaev2015words}, Definition 3.2.1.}) A \textit{$k$-uniform word} is a word $w$ in which every letter occurs exactly $k$ times. \end{dnt}